tbrowder/Mi6-Helper/README.md

     Provides a final `mi6 build` and `git commit -a -m"initial commit"` so the new repository is ready to `git push <remote> <branch>` and `mi6 release`.

-    CAUTION: If file `dist.ini` already exists in the parent directory, the program will abort **unless** the `force` option is used.
-Use the `force` option at your own risk!

 **NOTE**: If one of the non-Linux OS tests fail, you can eliminate that test by doing the following two steps (for example, remove the `macos` test):

   * Move the `macos.yml` file out of the `.github/workflows/` directory (the author uses a subdir named `dev` to hold such things).